filamentphp/filament/packages/panels/docs/10-tenancy.md

 }
 ```

-Without this the URL structure will be `https://example.com/admin/1` for tenant id 1, but with the route prefix it will become `https://example.com/admin/team/1`.
+Before, the URL structure was `/admin/1` for tenant 1.
+Now, it is `/admin/team/1`.

 ## Configuring the name attribute